Polyrhythm vs Syncopation vs Hemiola – The Differences Explained

 Polyrhythms are used heavily in modern music as well as in classical and jazz and similar sorts of things.
 These days, Tool is a perfect example of how to incorporate polyrhythms into a song.

 In this video, you can find many different examples as well as a very nice and clean explanation of what polyrhythms are and where you can find them.

 As we’ve mentioned before, hemiola is just a single type of polyrhythm.
-But because it’s the simplest and most used one, it got to have its own name in music theory.
-Hemiola is an ancient Greek word that marked ratio 3:2, which is the ratio that hemiola represents in rhythm patterns.
+But because it’s the simplest and most used one, it has to have its own name in music theory.
+Hemiola is an ancient Greek word that marks ratio 3:2, which is the ratio that hemiola represents in rhythm patterns.

 Also, it can mark an interval of a perfect fifth in pitch theory.